The Baker's Table

 Moist Pumpkin Cake with Caramel Frosting

-Updated: Nov 12, 2025 by Kendra Boettner
+Updated: November 12, 2025 by Kendra Boettner · This post may contain affiliate links.

 Jump to Recipe Print Recipe